NEW! View the 2017 Adopted Resolutions.

 What is the election process?

 On the first day the House meets, executive committee and speaker candidates address the House and present their platforms.
 Voting takes place on the last day of House meetings.
-Balloting takes place throughout the day and the president, vice presidents and speaker are announced by the close of the meeting.
+Balloting takes place throughout the day and the president, two vice presidents and speaker are announced by the close of the meeting.

 What are resolutions?